 Suitability Requirements

-Beyond eligibility, you must also satisfy suitability criteria under Part 9 of the Immigration Rules:
+Beyond core eligibility, you must satisfy suitability criteria under Part 9 general refusal grounds:

-- No deception: Must not have provided false information in any immigration application
+- No deception: Must not have provided false information in any prior immigration application

 - No criminal history: Must not have relevant criminal convictions

-- No immigration breaches: Must not have overstayed or breached previous visas (with some exceptions under paragraph 39E)
+- No immigration breaches: Must not have overstayed or breached previous visas (with limited paragraph 39E exceptions)

 You must show £1,560 per month for up to 9 months (maximum £14,040) to cover maintenance for yourself and your child.
-If you have additional children under your care in the UK, you need an extra £625 per month for each child.
+If you have additional children under your care in the UK, you need an extra £625 per month for each (£5,625 over 9 months per additional child).
 Funds must be held for at least 28 consecutive days, with the end date within 31 days of your application.

 | Financial Element | Amount Required |